vngpl/CS100-Final-Project-RPGFantasyFighter/README.md

 ### Screen Layouts
 [General Screen Layout](https://docs.google.com/presentation/d/1J9MkQOFKmCZuKEjlQRDTo65_aweelnR4qWAHOjOCGjk/edit?usp=sharing)

-The general layout will consist of prompts displayed in the command line.
+The general layout will consist of prompts displayed in the game window.
 The user will be able to act based on the options provided by each prompt.
-Input in the form of numbers and potentially text (for dialogue) will be used to communicate with the user and provide feedback based on the options that are chosen.
+Input may mainly be in the form of clickable buttons, however, numerical and text inputs may also be used to allow for communication with/between the user and the game environment.
+The user will be able to provide feedback based on the options that are chosen.
 The layout outlines some general features of the game such as character creation/customization, the combat system, leveling system, and interactions with objects in the game.

 ## Class Diagram
  > Include a **class diagram(s)** for your project and a **description** of the diagram(s).
 Your class diagram(s) should include all the main classes you plan for the project.
 This should be in sufficient detail that another group could pick up the project this point and successfully complete it.
 Use proper UML notation (as discussed in the course slides).